 1. First, you’ll get the water going for this sweet corn gnocchi recipe.
 Fill a very large pot with water.
 Cover with a lid, and bring it to a boil.
 While you are waiting on the water to boil, you can work steps 2 and 3 of this recipe.

 2. In a large skillet, add olive oil, shallots, garlic and the torn up tempeh bacon.
 Sauté over medium heat for ~4 minutes or until the bacon crisps up a bit.
 If it sticks to the bottom, add a little more oil or turn the heat down.
 Add the rubbed sage, and stir around another minute.

 3. Add the sweet corn, collards, vegan butter, smoked paprika, lemon juice and nutritional yeast.
 Stir around over medium-low heat for ~4 minutes or until all the crusties from the bottom off the pan come off, and the collards are wilted and soft enough to eat and enjoy.
 Set aside.

 4. When the large pot of water comes to a boil, add the gnocchi.
 Follow the directions on the box or the recipe for boiling them.
 Usually, gnocchi boils for 1-3 minutes or until they float to the top of the water.
 Then, drain off the water.

 5. Immediately after draining off the water, add the gnocchi to the skillet.
 If using liquid smoke, add a few drops (I did between 3-5).
 Add the fresh basil leaves.
 Stir everything until well combined.
-Taste, and adjust flavors, if needed (more lemon juice?).
+Taste the gnocchi with corn, and adjust flavors, if needed (more lemon juice?).
 Top with vegan parmesan and serve immediately.